BrandonTang89/bdd_engine/README.md

 - Equivalence: `P == Q` is equivalent to `(P & Q) | (!P & !Q)`
 - Inequality: `P != Q` is equivalent to `(P & !Q) | (!P & Q)`

-Note that this means that using equivalence and inequality can result in exponential blowup in the size of the abstract syntax tree.
-However, when we evaluate the expression, we will still only have 1 BDD node for each P and Q so this should not really be a problem in practice.
+Note that both the abstract syntax tree and run-time BDD representations use pointers that allow sharing across subformulae.
+Thus, the equivalence and inequality do not cause exponential blow-up in the size of the ASTs or number of BDDs.

 # Repository Layout